HobnobMancer/cazy_webscraper/docs/pdb.rst

 ``--strains`` - List of species strains to restrict the retrieval of protein to data from UniProt to proteins belonging to one of the given strains.

 ``--timeout``, ``-t`` - Connection timout limit (seconds).
 Default: 45.

+``--uniprot_accessions`` - Path to text file containing a list of UniProt accessions to retrieve protein data for.
+A unique accession per line.

 ``--update_seq`` - If a newer version of the protein sequence is available, overwrite the existing sequence for the protein in the database.
 Default is false, the protein sequence is **not** overwritten and updated.